Tanana and Chatanika River Area, Alaska

 Survey Area AK793 Alaska

 The dominant drainage class is Very poorly drained and the dominant hydrologic group is A/D (varies with drainage).
+The most common soil order is Gelisols — permafrost soils found in very cold climates.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Tanana and Chatanika River Area, Alaska.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic